jbrinkman/DigitalLifeBooks/DesktopModules/DigitalLifeBooks/readme.txt

 or at least not add them twice

-the delete on the edit page for lstAssociatedParties list  deleted everyone with the same name not sure if this is a desirable affect
+the delete on the edit page for lstAssociatedParties list  deleted everyone with the same name not sure if this is a desirable affect, maybe push the People.Id to client so we delete the correct association